NIRSpec IFU Operations

 The JWST NIRSpec integral field spectroscopy (IFU) science mode operations includes applicable target acquisition methods, dithers and nods, and special considerations relevant to IFUs.

-Integral field spectroscopy using the NIRSpec Integral Field Unit (IFU) delivers spectral information for every spatial position across a two-dimensional field.
+Integral field spectroscopy using the NIRSpec integral field unit (IFU) delivers spectral information for every spatial position across a 2-dimensional field.
 This NIRSpec observing mode is especially suited to study spatially extended sources.
 The observable wavelength range in IFU mode is 0.6–5.3 μm with spectral resolutions R = 100, 1,000, or 2,700.

 When NIRSpec is in IFU mode, the NIRSpec micro-shutter assembly (MSA) shutters are configured "all closed," and the MSA magnet arm is moved to its "IFU" position (Figure 1).
 In this configuration, light entering the 3" × 3" IFU aperture will be sliced into 30 individual slit spectra that are aligned to form a pseudo long slit on the selected prism or grating.
 When dispersed, these slice spectra cover nearly the entire active detector area (Figure 2).
 When the IFU is not in use, the MSA magnet arm is moved to its primary park position so that the blocking lid on the MSA magnet arm (shown in Figure 1) covers the IFU entrance.